PANDA: Adapting Pretrained Features for Anomaly Detection and Segmentation: Conclusion and Outlook

 \section{Conclusion and Outlook}

-We proposed an anomaly detection method that adapts pretrained features and mitigates or avoids catastrophic collapse.
+We first proposed simple baseline methods for anomaly detection and segmentation, that outperform the state-of-the-art.
+We further improved over the strong baselines by proposing a method that adapts pretrained features and mitigates catastrophic collapse.
 We showed that our results significantly outperform current methods while addressing their limitations.
-We analysed the reasons for the strong performance of our method and related popular methods to the different stages of our framework.
+We analysed the reasons for the strong performance of our method.
+We note that the question of the optimal performance on image anomaly detection without ever having access to auxiliary data is unaddressed here, however we believe it is of mostly pure academic interest.

 The main limitation of this work is the requirement for strong pretrained feature extractors.
-Much work was done on transferable image and text features and it is likely that current extractors can be effective to obtain features for time series and audio as well.
-Generic feature extractors are not currently available for tabular data, their development is an exciting direction for future work.
+Much work was done on transferable image and text features and it is likely that current extractors can be effective to obtain features for time series and audio data as well.
+Generic feature extractors are not currently available for all data modalities and their development is an exciting direction for future work.